spezialcoder/ddozer/README.md

 # ddozer
 A professional application for ddos attacks.

-The Developer of Ddozer is not liable for misuse of the program
+The Developer of DDozer is not liable for misuse of the program